RV Electrical Safety Basics - What is a Volt?

 Are RVers in danger of bad electricity?
 Maybe, but don’t walk around paranoid while you are enjoying the RV life.
-Just know what to look for, and practice safe procedures when hooking your RV to power.
-If you are getting shocked by different parts of your RV then there is a problem and you should report it to the front office and asked to be moved.
-More to come on this topic in future blog articles.
+Just know what to look for, and practice safe procedures when hooking your RV to power, and always use a Surge Guard Total Electrical Protection System.
+If you are getting shocked by different parts of your RV, then there is a problem and you should report it to the front office and asked to be moved.